 Cover with the 2nd layer of cake, cut side down.
 Press down gently and check the level with each addition.
 Add a layer of mascarpone, but do not pipe a dam or add jam.
 Cover with the 3rd layer of cake, cut side down.
 Repeat the mascarpone, piped border, and jam.
 Cover with the 4th layer of cake, cut side down.
 Add another layer of mascarpone, but do not pipe a dam or add jam.
 Cover with the 5th layer of cake, cut side down.
 Repeat the mascarpone, piped border, and jam.
 Cover with the 6th and final layer of cake, cut side down.

 Using an offset spatula and a bench scraper, cover top and sides of cake with the remaining mascarpone frosting.
 To achieve the naked look, apply a thinner amount and use a bench scraper or cake spatula to expose a bit of the cake underneath.
-If you have a cake turntable or a lazy suzan you can place the patter on, it will make this process much easier.
+If you have a cake turntable or a lazy suzan you can place the platter on, it will make this process much easier.

 Refrigerate for 30 minutes minimum before adding caramel drip.
 Test the consistency of your caramel drip by doing a practice run on an upside down quart mason jar or similar container.
 Your caramel should be at room temperature.
 If too warm, it will run down the sides too quickly and puddle at the bottom of your cake.
 Chilling the cake will help control the drip.